Rock Garden of Chandigarh: Description

 In his spare time, Nek Chand started collecting materials from demolition sites around the city.
 He recycled these materials into his own vision of the divine kingdom of Sukrani, choosing a gorge in a forest near Sukhna Lake for his work.
 The gorge had been designated as a land conservancy, a forest buffer established in 1902 that nothing could be built on.
-Chand's work was illegal, but he was able to hide it for 18 years before it was discovered by the authorities in 1976.
+Chand's work was illegal, but he was able to hide it for 18 years before it was discovered by the authorities in 1975.
 By this time, it had grown into a 12 acre complex of interlinked courtyards, each filled with hundreds of pottery-covered concrete sculptures of dancers, musicians, and animals.

 When Chand left the country on a lecture tour in 1990, the city withdrew its funding, and vandals attacked the park.
-The Rock Garden Society took over the administration and upkeep of this unique visionary environment.
+The Rock Garden Society took over the administration and upkeep of this environment.

 The garden is visited by 3,000-4,000 people daily.